Stockman-Jr/rabbithole-publishing/README.md

 Rabbithole is a website created for a fictional indie game publishing company that looks for indie game developers with creative game ideas.
 The sites main purpose is to find talented indie game developers who wants to launch a successful game but might not have the resources to do so.
 That's where Rabbithole can offer developer-friendly contracts and provide them with any publishing needs they might have.

+ > *"An indie game, short for independent video game, is a video game typically created by individuals or smaller development teams without the financial and technical support of a large game publisher, in contrast to most "AAA" (triple-A) games.
+However, the "indie" term may apply to other scenarios where the development of the game has some measure of independence from a publisher even if a publisher helps fund and distribute a game, such as creative freedom."*  - [Wikipedia](https://en.wikipedia.org/wiki/Indie_game)

 ![Am I Responsive](assets/readme-images/responsive_img.png)

 Link to site: https://stockman-jr.github.io/rabbithole-publishing/index.html